Input Invex Neural Network: Limitations

 \section{Limitations}

 Invex function using gradient constraint depends on GC-GP, a robust method, however, it can not guarantee if the function is invex or not.
 When we experiment on 1-Lipschitz Constraint in Table~\ref{tab:lipschitz_compare_all}, we find that our method successfully constrains properly for different values of lambda($\lambda$).
 However, the constraint is not followed properly for some $\lambda$ and some experiments.
 This observation also follows the projected gradient constraint used for the invex function.
 Table~\ref{tab:invex_vs_all_mnist_mlp}, \ref{tab:invex_vs_all_mnist_cnn}, \ref{tab:invex_vs_all_fmnist_cnn} show the percentage of points following the constraints, where we find that there are points that do not satisfy the constraints.
 This might be a problem for certain cases where invexity needs to be guaranteed.
 Even if the constraint is satisfied for all data points by the learned function, we need to confirm if it satisfies for all possible points.
-In such a case, we can theoretically argue that some invex function with the same gradients on those data points satisfies the constraint for all possible points.
+In such a case, we may theoretically argue that some invex function with the same gradients on those data points satisfies the constraint for all possible points.
 Furthermore, we need robust mathematical proofs for our gradient constraint method of constructing the invex function.
 Our intuition is easily understood in 3D visualization.
 However, we can only interpolate the idea of equations using general operations like the dot product, norm and inequality for any dimension.
-The connected classifier used in Multi-Invex classifier experiments shows poor performance as compared to the MLP classifier which is mainly due to poor optimization of the model when used with a connected classifier.
-This gap in performance can be analysed and improved.
 We are also unsure if the partitions of binary connected classifier and multi-invex classifier are overfitting for high dimensional datasets.
-We consider regularizing invertible functions for simpler decision boundaries and applying the concept of Prototype and Criticism used in Explainable AI to improve the Connected Classifiers for our future work.
+We consider regularizing invertible functions for simpler decision boundaries and applying the concept of Prototype and Criticism used in Explainable AI to improve the Connected Classifiers.
 See Appendix~\ref{appendix:future-works} for future works.